Dermal Filler Injections in Brighton

 There is a risk of scarring.
 Patients who are prone to keloid scarring should avoid dermal filler injections.
 If you develop a complication such as infection, allergy, bleeding, or nodule formation, the risk of scarring is higher.

 Necrosis (damage and breakdown of the skin with or without a scab), can rarely occur if a blood vessel is blocked.
 Discolouration of the skin at the injection site, abscess formation, nodule formation (granulomas), to the product and haematomas (Blood clots under the skin), have all been rarely reported.
 Allergies to the product have been reported.
-While rare, such side effects and their treatment may last for several months.
+While rare, such side effects and their treatment may last for several months and may leave a permanent scar.

 After your treatment